The Pacific Islands Forum

 The Pacific Islands Forum is a political grouping of 16 independent and self-governing states.

-Members include Australia, Cook Islands, Federated States of Micronesia, Fiji, Kiribati, Nauru, New Zealand, Niue, Palau, Papua New Guinea, Republic of Marshal Islands, Samoa, Solomon Islands, Tonga, Tuvalu and Vanuatu.
+Members include Australia, Cook Islands, Federated States of Micronesia, Fiji, Kiribati, Nauru, New Zealand, Niue, Palau, Papua New Guinea, Republic of Marshall Islands, Samoa, Solomon Islands, Tonga, Tuvalu and Vanuatu.

 New Caledonia and French Polynesia, previously Forum Observers, were granted Associate Membership in 2006.
 Forum Observers include Tokelau (2005), Wallis and Futuna (2006), the Commonwealth (2006), the United Nations (2006) the Asian Development Bank (2006), Western and Central Pacific Fisheries Commission (2007), the World Bank (2010), the ACP Group (2011), American Samoa (2011), Guam (2011) and the Commonwealth of the Northern Marianas (2011), with Timor Leste as Special Observer (2002).

-The annual Forum meetings are chaired by the Head of Government of the Host Country (currently Cook Islands), who remains as Forum Chair until the next meeting.
+The annual Forum meetings are chaired by the Head of Government of the Host Country who remains as Forum Chair until the next meeting.

 Since 1989, the Forum has held Post Forum Dialogues with key Dialogue Partners at Ministerial level.
 There are currently 14 partners – Canada, People’s Republic of China, European Union, France, India, Indonesia, Italy, Japan, Republic of Korea, Malaysia, Philippines, Thailand, United Kingdom and the United States.

 The Pacific Islands Forum was founded in 1971 as the South Pacific Forum.
 In 2000, the name was changed to the Pacific Islands Forum to better reflect the geographic location of its members in the north and south Pacific.